fboender/sshbg/README.md

 (Yes, all the hosts are actually localhost.
 I was lazy).

-## Which terminals are (un)supported?
+## Supported emulators, caveat and problems

+This **doesn't work** with:

+* Almost every terminal emulator in existence (Terminator, Gnome terminal, XFCE terminal, anything based on libvte).
+* When you're using `ControlMaster auto` in your SSH config.

 The following terminal emulators are supported:

 * [Tilix](https://github.com/gnunn1/tilix)
 * Xterm

-The following terminal emulators are **specifically** unsupported:

-* Terminator
-* Gnome terminal
-* XFCE terminal
-* Everything based on libvte, which is basically every terminal in existence.

-To see if your terminal uses libvte, run the following command:
+To check if your terminal is supported, paste the following in your terminal:

-    ldd /path/to/your/terminal | grep vte

-If there are any results, your terminal is not supported.
-Unless it's Tilix, in which case for some reason it *is* supported.
-I dunno why, don't ask.
+     echo -e "\033]11;#007F00\a"

+If the background of your terminal changes to green, it is supported.

-Again, **don't ask me for support for your specific terminal**.
+**Don't ask me for support for your specific terminal**.
 Chances are very good that it can't be supported.